sentinel-official/docs/docs/node-setup/manual/preliminary.md

 ---
 title: Preliminary Operations
-description: If you run your node from home, you can skip this section
+description: If you run a residential node, skip this section
 sidebar_position: 2
 ---